bmudimu/bikeshare-app/README.md

 and provides a GUI for users to query the Data and get some basic statistics from the backend flask API.

-You can follow these notes to get you a copy of the project up and running on your local machine for development and testing purposes.
+You can follow these notes to get a copy of the project running on your local machine for development and testing purposes.

 ## Git Clone Repository
 Git clone https://github.com/bmudimu/bikeshare-app.git